dreamcatcher-tech/network/inbox/2022-10-21 Raytio signup flow.md

 Companies can make Raytio optional to their users to make their adoption easy and gradual.
 Offer it as a jump off point in their sign up flows.

+Offer commission to users who convince a company to sign up, and who are their first N users.

 ```mermaid
 graph TD
 	S(Salesperson) -->|sells to| C(Company)